Guide to Uptime Monitoring

 Firewall and CDN Configuration

-Tinylytics uses a specific User Agent for uptime checks: Tinylytics Uptime Monitor/1.0
+Thunder Clap uses a specific User Agent for Tinylytics uptime checks: text Tinylytics Uptime Monitor/1.0

 If you’re using Cloudflare or similar services, you should create a rule to allow requests with this User Agent.
 Otherwise, your firewall might block our health checks, resulting in false downtime alerts.